 There are a number of great advising resources for new first year students at St. Cloud State.
 New incoming first year students are assigned to an advisor based on their choice of intended major or acceptance into the Honors Program.

-See the link at the bottom left of the page to look up your advisor.
+See the link at the bottom left of the page to look up your assigned advisor or advising center..

-The Academic Road Map is an advising tool for first year students assigned to an advisor in the Advising Center which can be accessed through D2L.
-There are four components (three surveys and a questionnaire) of the Academic Road Map and two are compulsory for students who would like to move on to a major advisor.
+The Husky Academic Navigator is an advising tool for first year students assigned to an advisor in the Advising Center which can be accessed through Desire to Learn (D2L).
+There are four components (three surveys and a questionnaire) of the Husky Academic Navigator and two are compulsory for students who would like to move on to a major advisor.
 Each component is designed to help you reflect on some questions as you think about class registration for upcoming semesters and eventually moving to an advisor in your major of choice.

 Individual students are ready to commit to an intended major at different stages in their academic career and will want to complete the different surveys, prior to seeing an advisor, at a pace which works best for each student.

 You can access the D2L site for the Husky Academic Navigator through the myHuskyNet Student Portal (link below):